eduardofilo/RG350_adam_image/README.md

 The above procedure can be repeated to change to another console model at any time.
 That is, the image is compatible with the four supported console models, so the same card will serve us for several machines.

 Partition 2 contained in the image file has about 3.5GB (so it can be flashed without problems on cards with a capacity of 4GB or greater).
-During the first boot, this partition will expand to occupy all available space on the card.
+In this version of the image, this partition will not auto expand to fill the available space on the card.
+If you want to do it (although it is not necessary since the heavy contents go on the EXT card), it can be done with the [DiskGenius](https://www.diskgenius.com/) utilities for Windows or [GParted](https://gparted.org/) for Linux.

 In the first part of this video from [Retro Game Corps](https://www.youtube.com/channel/UCoZQiN0o7f36H7PaW4fVhFw) we can see the installation process: